-- a.
+a.
 Course Instruction Fees: All graduate students are assessed individual course fees for all courses, projects, and thesis research.
 There is no maximum Instruction Fee.
 Fees for a course taken for credit are normally calculated according to the following formula: fee index value x units of fee index.
 The fee index value is a dollar amount that is approved annually by the Board of Governors.
 The graduate fee index value for Fall 2002/Winter 2003 is \$78.80.
 The units of fee index are shown following the title of each course in \$201 (Course Listings), and are indicated by fi.
 Fees for an audited course are calculated according to the following formula: fee index value x units of fee index x 1/2.
 Therefore, the Instruction Fee for a course with a fee index of 6 taken for credit is \$472.80.
 The Instruction Fee for a course with a fee index of 6 taken for audit is \$236.40.
-(Special Graduate Students may not audit courses.) - b.
+(Special Graduate Students may not audit courses.)

+- b.
 Extra Course Fees: Fees for courses extra to a degree program are calculated in the same way as fees for courses which are part of a degree program. - c.
-Fall 2002/Winter 2003 Graduate Student Noninstructional Fee Schedule: In addition to instructional fees, all graduate students are assessed noninstructional fees.
-The noninstructional fees assessed are based upon whether a student is full-time or part-time, and upon whether a student is on-campus or off-campus.
-Noninstructional fees differ between Spring/Summer and Fall/Winter.
+Fall 2002/Winter 2003 Graduate Student Noninstructional Fee Schedule: In addition to Instructional Fees, all graduate students are assessed Noninstructional Fees.
+The Noninstructional Fees assessed are based upon whether a student is full-time or part-time, and upon whether a student is on-campus or off-campus.
+Noninstructional Fees differ between Spring/Summer and Fall/Winter.

-Students are assessed noninstructional fees for each term in which they register.
-The assessment rates are shown below.
+Students are assessed Noninstructional Fees for each term in which they register.
+The Fall/Winter assessment rates are shown below.
 The corresponding privileges conferred are explained in §22.2.13.

 Fee Full-Time/term Part-Time/term

 Registration and Transcript \$57.60 \$28.80

 Student Services \$42.14 \$21.07

-Athletics and Recreation \$49.58 \$24.79
+Athletics and Recreation 1 \$49.58 \$24.79

-Health Services \$23.56 \$11.78
+Health Services 1 \$23.56 \$11.78

-Graduate Students' Association1 \$35.31 \$18.91
+Graduate Students' Association 1 \$36.37 \$19.40

-GSA Dental Plan1 \$149.56 N/A
+GSA Dental Plan 1 \$151.76 N/A

-Maintaining Registration N/A \$472.80
+Maintaining Registration 2 N/A \$472.80

-Readmission \$1040.16 \$1040.16
+Readmission 3 \$1040.16 \$1040.16

-0 .
-1

-- \ Subject to change. - Off-campus students are not assessed this fee. - Maintaining Registration Fee: Students who wish to keep their program active, but who are not working on courses, projects, or thesis research register in "Maintaining Registration" by registering in M REG 800.
-Such students are assessed a Maintaining Registration Fee and other applicable Noninstructional Fees for each term in which they are so registered. - Readmission Fee: Students who do not keep their programs active as described in §173.3 must reapply and be readmitted before they can resume their program of studies.
+- 1 Off-campus students are not assessed this fee. - 2 Maintaining Registration Fee: Students who wish to keep their program active, but who are not working on courses, projects, or thesis research register in "Maintaining Registration" by registering in M REG 800.
+Such students are assessed a Maintaining Registration Fee, a Registration and Transcript Fee, and a Student Services Fee for each term in which they are so registered. - 3 Readmission Fee: Students who do not keep their programs active as described in §173.3 must reapply and be readmitted before they can resume their program of studies.
 All readmitted students are assessed a Readmission Fee in addition to other applicable fees.

-Full-time graduate students are eligible to become members of the Students' Union by paying the applicable fee (\$55.70 per term in 2001/2002, subject to change in 2002/2003).
+Full-time graduate students are eligible to become members of the Students' Union by paying the applicable fee.
 Consult the Faculty of Graduate Studies and Research.

-Graduate students who change their registration from full-time to part-time may be eligible for a reassessment of noninstructional fees; see \$22.2.8

-Graduate students who change their registration from part-time to full-time are assessed full noninstructional fees.
+Graduate students who change their registration from full-time to part-time may be eligible for a reassessment of Noninstructional Fees; see §22.2.9.
+Graduate students who change their registration from part-time to full-time are assessed full Noninstructional Fees.